wavefrontHQ/docs/pages/doc/users_account_managing.md

 </tr>
 </tbody>
 </table>

-{% include note.html content="If you are a Super Admin user, the **Groups, Roles & Permissions** page shows your permissions when the Super Admin mode is disabled." %}

 {% include note.html content="Even if you have **Dashboards** or **Alerts** permission, it's possible that you can't modify a dashboard or an alert.
 This happens if **access** is restricted explicitly for that dashboard or alert.
 Ask the dashboard or alert creator to share the object with you." %}